-Information and advising on available programs and scholarships is available from Ms. Margaret Kowalsky Director of the Study Abroad Program, and Ms. Renata Evan, Coordinator of Short-Term Faculty-Led Programs.
-The Study Abroad Office is located at 112 North Franklin Street.

-The phone number is (570) 208-5986.
+Information and advising on available programs and scholarships is available from the Study Abroad Office is located at 112 North Franklin Street.
+The phone number is (570) 208-5987.

 Special Academic Programs

 Graduate Study

 Consistent with its history, tradition, and mission statement, King's College has designed its graduate programs to prepare and develop professionals for business, industry, education, and government in order that they possess the desire, skills, and education to accept management responsibilities and creative leadership positions in regional, national, and international organizations.